/images/resources/howtos/data-sources/getting-connected-sql.png

 Finalize Deployments

 Once connected, plan deployments to real environments that follow the provider's database best practices.
-Configure least privilege database users with strong client credentials and encrypt data at rest.
-See the system admin guide for details on the Database System Requirements and the finer details for each JDBC Data Source.
+Configure a high privilege database user with which to make schema changes, and run the Curity Identity Server as a separate low privilege database user.
+Use strong database credentials and encrypt data at rest.
+See the product documentation for details on the Database System Requirements and the finer details for each JDBC Data Source.

 Finally, use the techniques in the Configuration as Code tutorial to finalize the database configuration for deployed systems.
 Use parameterized configuration and cryptographically protect sensitive database values.